Darker935/MdgWa/README.md

 # MdgWa

-An Xposed module to customize your WhatsApp.
+An Xposed module to customize your WhatsApp

 ## Characteristics